 The time it takes them to mount their attack and gain access, will be ample warning for your developers to take action and counter the attacks.
 Here are a few obfuscation techniques every developer should employ:

-Trace Checks – Apps can warn if it’s being tracked by debuggers/debugger tools.
-In such instances apps can trigger counter attacks like notifying the server administrator or discard encryption keys.
+- Trace Checks- Apps can warn if it’s being tracked by debuggers/debugger tools.
+In such instances, apps can trigger counterattacks like notifying the server administrator or discarding encryption keys.
 Methods to perform trace checks:

 Monitor process status flags

 Compare program timestamps